Case Study: How The Home Depot Upskilled Accessibility on Their UX Team

 Background

-Identifying that accessibility has a large impact on the adoption of their digital products, team leads at Home Depot selected a group of UX designers to come through our Advanced Accessibility and Usability course.
+Identifying that accessibility has a large impact on the adoption of their digital products, team leads at The Home Depot selected a group of UX designers to come through our Advanced Accessibility and Usability course.
 This was a strategic move aimed at upskilling their design team to craft more accessible, user-friendly internal software systems.

-Ben Judy, UX and Product Design Lead of the DesignOps team at Home Depot, shared motivations for putting designers through the program:
+Ben Judy, UX and Product Design Lead of the DesignOps team at The Home Depot, shared motivations for putting designers through the program:

 “We design hundreds of software applications used by store associates, support personnel, and contractors for a category-leading retail business with more than 2.300 stores across North America.
 The user experience of this software has a direct impact on the 465,000 employees of the business, as well as downstream impacts on the customers we serve.
 If the software is hard to use or inaccessible to people with disabilities, our associates will not be effective in their jobs, our customers will be frustrated, and our business will lose money.
 If the software is easy to use for everyone, our business will be efficient and we can deliver on our promise to our customers.”